An outstanding feature of the Oji Group is the vast area of forests it owns.

 The Oji Group believes that those who use trees have the responsibility to plant trees.
 Accordingly, we have long been working hard to achieve sustainable forest management by repeating the cycle of planting, growing, and harvesting trees.
 Through this initiative, sound, vigorously-growing forests are maintained, fulfilling their functions of fixing CO2 and conserving soil and water as well as being used for industrial purposes.

 The paper and pulp business uses a large amount of water in the manufacturing process.
-Therefore, we have been working on the reuse of water according to quality (cascading: use in multiple stages) and the recycling of water without wasting water.
-As a result, the water recycling rate came to 93% in FY2019.
-We also purify water after recycling using strict self-management values compared with legal regulation values.
-In terms of COD (Chemical Oxygen Demand) in wastewater, COD emissions of the Group in FY2019 were about half of COD emissions when they are controlled to a level on par with the regulation value.
+Therefore, we have worked on water reuse according to quality (cascading: use in multiple stages) and water recycling to avoid wasting water.
+As a result, the water recycling rate came to 93% in FY2022.
+We also purify reused water in compliance with the self-management standards that are stricter than regulatory requirements.

 The Basic Policy of the Oji Group Environmental Charter says, “The Oji Group Environmental Charter requires the Oji Group to help create a truly enriched and sustainable society by developing business activities that harmonize with the environment from a global perspective.
 The Charter calls for the Oji Group to make autonomous efforts to achieve further environmental improvement, and aggressively drive its sustainable forest management, paper recycling, and global warming countermeasures forward.”
-Based on this policy, we undertake a range of activities in a Group-wide manner for achieving “Limitless Challenge to Zero-environmental Burden,” “Responsible Raw Materials Procurement,” and “Sustainable Forest Management,” which constitute the Environmental Action Program for 2020.
+Based on this policy, Based on this basic policy, we have established our long-term vision

 In the Oji Group, every single employee, including management team members, will retain environmental awareness and address global environmental issues proactively, thereby contributing to achieving a sustainable society.